Keyang/node-csvtojson/docs/readme.v1.md

 Note that `.fromFile(filePath[ ,cb ,options])` takes an `options` parameter which will be passed to `fs.createReadStream()`.
 See [here](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_createreadstream_path_options) for docs.

+**Tip**: Make sure to define a csv path from the root of your project.

 ### From CSV Stream

 ```js